GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 Handlers (i.e. types inheriting from `JwtHttpHandler`) have slightly different constructors to reflect the new way of getting options.
 The standard [Options pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options) of .NET core is now used, and `IOptionsMonitor<SimpleKeyValueSettings>` is now injected to get the configuration settings.

-Here are two updated examples corresponding to the two most common use cases in the back-ends.
+Here are three updated examples corresponding to the two most common use cases in the back-ends.

 Example 1: